Consumer Medicine Information

 if this medicine is suitable for you.

-Tell your doctor if you are pregnant, intend to become pregnant or if you are breastfeeding.
+Tell your pharmacist or doctor if you are pregnant, intend to become pregnant or if

-EZOVIR Cold Sore Relief should not be used during pregnancy unless necessary.
+EZOVIR should not be used during pregnancy unless necessary.

-Your pharmacist or doctor will discuss with you the potential risks of taking this
+Your pharmacist or doctor will discuss with you the potential risks of taking EZOVIR

-medicine during pregnancy and will also advise you if you should take this medicine
+during pregnancy, and will also advise you if you should take EZOVIR while breast

 Taking other medicines